jonnyboy0719/ZPS-Infection/Readme.md

 # Convars
 `sm_infection_version -- Checks the version of the plugin`
 `sm_infection_set <0|100> -- Set infection percentage (higher ratio = easier for carrier to infect someone)`

-This plugin will automatically create a config file under `cfg/sourcemod/`